MichaelMcKibbin/TicketTrackingApp/GUI-manual-testing-checklist.md

 # Manual GUI Testing Checklist

-This is a practical, realistic checklist for manually testing the **TicketTracking** JavaFX application before each release.
+This is a realistic checklist for manually testing the **TicketTracking** JavaFX application before each release.

 ---